SciML/DiffEqDocs.jl/docs/src/features/linear_nonlinear.md

 the matrix is automatically sent to the GPU as a `CuArray` and the `ldiv!` is performed against a CUDA QR factorization of the matrix.

+Note that this method requires that you have done `using CuArrays` in your script.
+A working installation of CuArrays.jl is required, which requires an installation of CUDA Toolkit.

 ### IterativeSolvers.jl-Based Methods

 The signature for `LinSolveIterativeSolvers` is: